amnapir/amnapir.github.io/content/project/HMIS/index.md

 # slides: example
 ---

-In addition to the major projects mentioned above, I have developed many other small projects both as course assignments and as a freelancer.
+In addition to the projects mentioned above, I have developed many other small projects both as course assignments and as a freelancer.
 Some examples include:

 - A project in .NET technologies, maintaining databases in MySQL using C#
 - Implementation of a shared address book using OpenLDAP in an Ubuntu Linux environment